MicrosoftDocs/memdocs/sccm/apps/deploy-use/simulate-application-deployments.md

 4. Click **Next**, review the information on the **Summary** page, and then finish the wizard to create the simulated application deployment.

 5. Simulated applications appear in the **Deployments** node of the **Monitoring** workspace, with a purpose of **Simulate**.
-For more information about how to monitor application deployments, see [Monitor applications from the System Center Configuration Manager console](../../apps/deploy-use/monitor-applications-from-the-console.md).
+For more information about how to monitor application deployments, see [Monitor applications from the Configuration Manager console](../../apps/deploy-use/monitor-applications-from-the-console.md).